toddsantoro/MMM-Chuck-Norris/README.md

 ## Installation
 To install this module simply clone this repository into your modules folder and run `npm install` inside of `MMM-Chuck-Norris` once that has completed run `grunt` and then add the config to your config/config.js file in the root of MagicMirror.
 Then run `npm start` in the root and you will start to see Chuck Norris Facts every 20 seconds (default).

+TODO: add a config variable to change the time between new facts.

 ## Using the module

 requiresVersionOfMagicMirror: "2.1.0"